Eight Forest Lane

 If you do make this recipe, please be sure to leave a comment and ⭐⭐⭐⭐⭐ rating below!
 And tag any of your creations on Instagram with @eightforestlane as I would love to see.

-These easy no bake peanut butter muesli bars are thick and chewy and are filled with good for you ingredients designed to keep you full until your next meal.
-These taste so good, you’ll never want to buy store bought again!
+These easy no bake peanut butter muesli bars are thick, chewy and packed with good for you ingredients that will keep you full until your next meal.
+They're full of peanut butter flavour, a little bit sweet (but not overly), and so good you won't want to buy store bought again.

 5 from 4 votes